 Gannett Peak, the state highpoint for WY, is located in the heart of the Wind River Range, 16 miles from the nearest trailhead.
 My partner and I attempted to make this climb as simple as possible, to maximize our chances of success and to have an enjoyable trip.
-And we succeeded on all counts.
+I think we succeeded on all counts.

 I tip my hat to the immortals who can climb it in 3 days or less.
 Our strategy followed a more reasonable pace: a 2-day hike in, 1 rest/acclimatization day, 1 summit day, and a 2-day hike out.
 That worked out perfectly for me and my climbing partner Tom, who I met on Aconcagua last year.
 (Aco trip report.)